wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/use-cases.rst

 Perform the following steps on the Wazuh server.

 #.
 Add the block below to the ``/var/ossec/etc/ossec.conf`` configuration file.
-This configuration monitors the ``/tmp/file.conf`` file for modification every 2 minutes:
+This configuration monitors the ``/tmp/file.conf`` file for modification every 2 minutes.
+Replace ``user@example.net`` with the username and the hostname or IP address of your  Linux endpoint.

    .. code-block:: xml
       :emphasize-lines: 6